GabLeRoux/i18n-unity-csharp/README.md

 It allows developers to utilize multiple languages seamlessly within their Unity projects.

-<del>It is also able to work outside of Unity projects as a standalone library!</del> See [#4](https://github.com/MoonGateLabs/i18n-unity-csharp/issues/4)
+It is also able to work outside of Unity projects as a standalone library!

 ## Status